Questions To Ask A Tattoo Artist Before Getting Tattooed

 This broad-spectrum sunscreen has all of the attributes required for not only protecting your tattoo amazingly well, but also for helping to keep it bright and vibrant.
 It’s suitably strong at SPF 50 and is water and sweat-resistant for up to 80 minutes.

 Most importantly, EltaMD is extremely tattoo-friendly and doesn’t contain any fragrances, oils, or parabens.

 What is the Estimated Healing Time?

 Tattoos will heal at different speeds depending on the location of the tattoo, your skin sensitivity, how well you have been fulfilling aftercare needs, and a variety of other factors.
-You should consult your artist about this and make sure you’re well-informed about healing times prior to getting your tattoo.
+You should consult your artist about this and ensure you’re well-informed about healing times prior to getting your tattoo.

-Tattoos can be excellent decisions that reward you with a design that will last forever, but it is essential to be informed about the advantages and disadvantages of the choices you make.
-It’s incredibly important to reach out to your artist and make sure that you are happy and comfortable with your design and the implications of getting your new ink before your appointment.
+Tattoos can be excellent decisions that reward you with a design that will last forever.
+Yet it is essential to be informed about the advantages and disadvantages of the choices you make.
+It’s incredibly important to reach out to your artist and establish whether you are happy and comfortable with your design and the implications of getting your new ink before your appointment.